Avratz/weather-app-challenge/README.md

 ## Is live!

-The site is live in:
+The site is live in: https://weather-app-challenge.vercel.app/

 ## Run it in localhost

+First, you will need an API KEY to set the env variable APP_ID.
+You can get one here https://openweathermap.org/api

 ```bash
 yarn start